ZewoGraveyard/Router/README.md

 While this is a fairly contrived example, the pattern of reusing routers in this way is very powerful.
 Also, composing multiple routers together allows for better project organization, which is very important for bigger applications.

 ### Extending `RouterBuilder`
-One of the ideals of Zewo is to provide highly-extensible components, and `Router` is a great example of this.
+One of the objectives of Zewo is to provide highly-extensible components, and `Router` is a great example of this.
 The way `Router` is implemented behind the scenes is through a class called `RouterBuilder`, which is passed in to the closure you provide when instantiating the `Router`.

 By default, `RouterBuilder` has support for the following operations:
 - get